grrr-amsterdam/garp-functional/README.md

     string or an array to `prop`, as long as it allows accessing members thru bracket syntax `[]`, I'll allow it.
 Nothing irks me more about PHP than not being able to toss a `Traversable` object into the native `array_map`.
+- Typeclasses are added, broadening the applicability of the functions.
+Next to primitives, they will now work with your objects as well, so long as they implement the right interface.

 ## Usage